 You may have heard by now that Google has a program that benefits nonprofit organizations: Google for Nonprofits (clever naming, ea?)
-What you might not have know is that within their program options, there’s an offer to enroll into Google Ad Grants.
-And, if approved, you will be awarded with $10,000 (that’s not a typo) per month in Google Ad credit.
-And… should you exhaust that budget, two times within a six month period, you can then apply to receive the $40,000 (that’s not a typo either) per month Ad Grant (Grantspro).
+What you might not have known is that within their program options, there’s an offer to enroll in Google Ad Grants.
+And, if approved, you will be awarded $10,000 (that’s not a typo) per month in Google Ad credit.
+And… should you exhaust that budget, two times within a six-month period, you can then apply to receive the $40,000 per month Ad Grant (Grantspro).

 What does this mean to you?
 Well, you’ll no doubt get more traffic to your website.
-So when someone Google’s the phrase (for example): “Giving to the Homeless During the Holidays”, instead of coming up on some secondary (organic) results listing, you can float to the top where the paid Google Ads are.
-More visits to your website means more immediate donations, or more sign-ups to your mailing list—thus resulting in more long-term stakeholders to your organization.
+So when someone Googles the phrase (for example): “Giving to the Homeless During the Holidays,” instead of coming up on some secondary (organic) results listing, you can float to the top where the paid Google Ads are.
+More visits to your website means more immediate donations, or more sign-ups to your mailing list—thus resulting in more long-term stakeholders in your organization.